January 11, 2018 | Sarah Danks

 There’s an old adage in marketing: “always be testing.”
 If you continually test to find the best-performing keywords, ad copy and landing page elements, over time you’ll hone your campaign to be the best it can be.

 That’s another big bonus when using custom landing pages: they are self-contained testing environments.
 We can perform A/B testing or multivariate testing on any landing page content.
 PPC isn’t a “set it and forget it” type of marketing (none are); you always want to be testing the various elements of your campaign to find the best combination to get the most conversions.

-If you’re sending paid traffic to your website, it’s very hard to test copy variations, images, etc., because you’ll be affecting your SEO, local search, etc.
+If you’re sending paid traffic to your website, it’s very hard to test different elements — copy variations, images, etc., — and judge the effects on your paid traffic, because you’ll be affecting your SEO, local search, etc.

 But testing the elements of a custom landing page is easy and yields great returns.